escott63/CX4640_final_project/README.md

 $$x_{k+1} = \frac{y_k}{\lVert y_k \rVert_{\infty}}$$
 $x_{k+1}$ will converge to the eigenvector which corresponds to the shifted eigenvalue $\sigma$.
 Then, the actual desired eigenvalue can be found by solving $\lambda = \frac{1}{\sigma} + \alpha$.
 Therefore, by choosing a random $\alpha$ which is close to a desired eigenvalue which is not the dominant eigenvalue, shifted inverse power method can be employed and will converge to a value $\sigma$ which can be used to find the desired eigenvalue and eigenvector.
 ## Strengths and Limitations
+There are multiple reasons that will cause the power method to fail.
+If the initial random vector, $x_0$, does not have any component in the direction of dominant eigenvector, i.e. $a_1 = 0$ for $x_0 = a_1x_1 + a_2x_2 + ... + a_nx_n$, then the power method will never be able to converge to the largest eigenvector causing the algorithm to fail.
+Although, in real world application, this problem often does not occur do the the fact that rounding errors in computers during iterations will cause the vector to have a very slight component in the direction of the dominant eigenvector allowing the power method to converge to the dominant eigenvector eventually.
 ## Common Applications

 ## References